Equivariant weight filtration for real algebraic varieties with action: Equivariant weight filtration for real algebraic -varieties

 Furthermore, the semi-simplicity of $\mathbb{Z}_2[G]$ is equivalent to the condition that every short exact sequence of $\mathbb{Z}_2[G]$-modules is split.
-In particular, the functor $\Gamma^G$ that associates to any $\mathbb{Z}_2[G]$ the set of its invariant elements is exact. \\
+In particular, the functor $\Gamma^G$ that associates to any $\mathbb{Z}_2[G]$-module the set of its invariant elements is exact. \\

 Let $G$ be a group of odd order.
-Taking the trivial resolution \eqref{triv_res} of $\mathbb{Z}_2$ as a projective resolution on $\mathbb{Z}_2[G]$, we have that the double complex associated to the functor $L$ is reduced to the sole non-zero column $p=0$, and then, for any $G$-complex $K_*$,
+Choosing the trivial resolution \eqref{triv_res} of $\mathbb{Z}_2$ as a projective resolution over $\mathbb{Z}_2[G]$, in the double complex associated to the functor $L$, the column $p=0$ is the only one which is potentially non-zero and then, for any $G$-complex $K_*$,

 and

 (the functor $\Gamma^G$ is exact on the category of $\mathbb{Z}_2[G]$-modules).